mbyrd3/nvidiaGpuMonPy/README.md

 - GPU core and memory clock speed & more

 ## How To Use
+Download [Python](https://www.python.org/downloads/) if you don't already have it installed.
-To use, simply run Nvidia Gpu Mon Py.
+To use, simply run nvidiaGpuMonPy.py
 Values are updated every second.

-To set up the server for remote monitoring go to File > Settings, enter your ip address and click Done.
+To set up the server for remote monitoring go to File > Settings, enter your ip address (e.g. 192.168.1.25) and click Done.
 After that go to File > Start Server to start the server.
 For NGMP Client the process is the same, once you enter the server ip address go to File > Connect to Server and you will start receiving.